Fetal Development

 Month 9

-The lungs are almost fully developed and functional and the fetus continues to development and mature.
+The lungs are almost fully developed and functional, and the fetus continues to develop and mature.
 The fetus is between 17-19 inches long.

 Month 10

-The baby is ready to go and may change positions now to get ready for birth and may be moving less as the space is reduced.
-They may come into the world any day now and are approximately 18-20 inches long.
+The baby is ready to go!
+They may change positions now to get ready for birth as well as move less, since their space is reduced.
+They can arrive into the world any day now, approximately 18-20 inches long.

 Month 8